taddeseanb/kenya-hub/docs/admin/index.md

 author: Paul van Genuchten
 ---

-# Administration

 ## Github

 The current hub is published via [Github](https://github.com/lsc-hubs).
 Github is a commercial service provider offering GIT services plus a number of add-ons to facilitate co-creation.
-Alternative GIT providers could be considered, such as gitlab, bitbucket.
+Alternative GIT providers can be considered, such as [gitlab](https://gitlab.com), [bitbucket](https://bitbucket.org/).
 Notice that it is also possible to install gitlab on premise.

 As an LSC hub administrator it is relevant to familiarise yourself with Github.
-Notice that some tools exist to facilitate you on the use of Git, such as [Github desktop](https://desktop.github.com/), [smartgit](https://www.syntevo.com/smartgit/) and [git kraken](https://www.gitkraken.com/).
+Notice that some tools exist to facilitate the use of Git, such as [Github desktop](https://desktop.github.com/), [Smartgit](https://www.syntevo.com/smartgit/) and [Git Kraken](https://www.gitkraken.com/).
 Some prefer the [Github plugin](https://marketplace.visualstudio.com/items?itemName=GitHub.GitHubExtensionforVisualStudio) of [Visual Studio](https://visualstudio.microsoft.com/).

 ## LSC Hub